vipinmadhav/mywebapp-infra/README.md

 # Mywebapp infra automation.

-### This repo contains IAC codes for infrastructure for a static website hosted in AWS S3 and served using AWS Cloudfront CDN.
+* This repo contains IAC codes for infrastructure for a static website hosted in AWS S3 and served using AWS Cloudfront CDN.

-### Terraform states are stored in S3 bucket and mention the correct bucket name in the main.tf
+* Terraform states are stored in S3 bucket and mention the correct bucket name in the main.tf

-### Parameters related to this project is stored in the file "mywebapp-env-var.tfvars".
+* Parameters related to this project is stored in the file "mywebapp-env-var.tfvars".
 Review and modify the parameters.

-### connect to aws cli using the access key and secret access key
+* connect the aws cli using the access key and secret access key

 ### To initialize the project,